-- Thirty-eight of 45 (65.5%) pharmacies that completed the PNA pharmacy survey have the standard 40 hours contract; of these, 35 are open longer. - The majority of community pharmacies (69%) reported being open on Saturday for at least part of the day; eight are open for at least part of the day on Sunday.
-This has improved since 2018, when only three pharmacies reported being open on a Sunday. - The PNA public survey indicated that 85% of respondents could easily find an open pharmacy when needed.
-This is similar to the previous PNA.

-- Compared with 2018, based on survey responses, Southwark now has fewer pharmacies with the standard 40 hours contract. - However, there has been some improvement in numbers of pharmacies opening (i) for longer than 40 hours, and (ii) on Sundays (although all the latter open only from 10 a.m. or 11 a.m., and the majority (6) close at 4 p.m. or 5 p.m). - Survey findings on pharmacy opening hours differ from opening hours known to NHSE/I in some cases. - respondents could easily find an open pharmacy in the evening, and only 50% could easily find one on weekends or bank holidays.
-This is lower than the 2018 PNA survey result (70% respondents reported they could easily find an open pharmacy on evenings and weekends).

-- While improvements have been made, consideration of extending opening hours at weekends may improve pharmacy access and choice for residents.
-(However, pharmacy opening hours reflect public demand for services, and extending hours requires greater NHS funding.) - This is particularly important with the delivery of extended access to primary care (in some cases seven days a week, 8 a.m. to 8 p.m.).
+Services Current service level Gaps to be addressed Potential improvements (2022-25) open on Saturday for at least part of the day; eight are open for at least part of the day on Sunday.
+This has improved since 2018, when only three pharmacies reported being open on a Sunday.
+The PNA public survey indicated that 85% of respondents could easily find an open pharmacy when needed.
+This is similar to the previous PNA. than 40 hours, and (ii) on Sundays (although all the latter open only from 10 a.m. or 11 a.m., and the majority (6) close at 4 p.m. or 5 p.m).
+Survey findings on pharmacy opening hours differ from opening hours known to NHSE/I in some cases.
+Only 45% of PNA public survey respondents could easily find an open pharmacy in the evening, and only 50% could easily find one on weekends or bank holidays.
+This is lower than the 2018 PNA survey result (70% respondents reported they could easily find an open pharmacy on evenings and weekends). extending hours requires greater NHS funding.)
+This is particularly important with the delivery of extended access to primary care (in some cases seven days a week, 8 a.m. to 8 p.m.).
 (Community pharmacies will require NHSE support for this change, e.g. via a rota system.)